Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 The interior of the Borghese Gallery| ©Wikimedia

-Once you have visited the Borghese Gallery, take a stroll through the Villa Borghese gardens to see its best sculptures and head west towards Piazza del Popolo.
+Once you have visited the Borghese Gallery, take a walk through the gardens of Villa Borghese to see its best sculptures and head west towards Piazza del Popolo.
 You will find the Terrazza del Pincio, a place from which to enjoy one of the best views in Rome, especially at sunset.
-If you have already visited Piazza Navona or are not too interested, I recommend that you stay in the area and enjoy the views while you rest from these intense days of travel.

 Book a guided tour of the Borghese Gallery